campanel/monitoring/README.md

 # Monitoring

-Esses codigos servem para monitoramento baseado em Nagios, OpMon, NSclient++...
+These codes are used for monitoring based Nagios, OpMon, NSclient++...

-## Quer contribuir?
-Sinta-se a vontade!

-## License
 --
+Feel free to contribute